innovationharvesters/pay-theory-ios/README.md

 PTBuyerCountry()
 ```

-If you prefer to just pass the info yourself instead of having it put in by the user you can use the buyer class and pass in the object when initializing the payment.
+Another option is to pass the info in as a Buyer object when initializing the payment.

 ```swift
 let address = Address(line1: "123 Street St", line2: "Apt 12", city: "Somewhere", country: "USA", state: "OH", zip: "12345")